nrinaudo/kantan.csv/rows_as_case_classes.md

 ---
-layout: tutorial
+layout: scala mdocorial
 title: "Decoding rows as case classes"
-section: tutorial
+section: scala mdocorial
 sort_order: 4
 ---

 ## Overview

-In a [previous tutorial](rows_as_tuples), we saw how to decode CSV rows into tuples.
+In a [previous scala mdocorial](rows_as_tuples), we saw how to decode CSV rows into tuples.
 This is useful, but we sometimes want a more specific type - a `Point` instead of an `(Int, Int)`, say.
 Case classes lend themselves well to such scenarios, and kantan.csv has various mechanisms to support them.